renesas-rz/demo-camera-image-overlay/README.md

   user@ubuntu:~/demo-camera-image-overlay$ make
   ```

-* After compilation, the demos should be in directories _h264-to-file_ and _raw-video-to-lcd_.
+* After compilation, the demos should be in directories _h264-to-file_, _raw-video-to-lcd_, and _video-to-lcd-and-file_.

   ```bash
   h264-to-file/